Skip to main content

 What retirement plan is best for a trades business owner?

-Solo 401(k) is optimal for owner-only businesses, allowing up to $70,000 in 2025 total contributions ($72,000 in 2026).
+Solo 401(k) is optimal for owner-only businesses, allowing up to $70,000 in 2025 total contributions ($72,000 in 2026), or $77,500 with the age 50+ catch-up ($81,250 with the new ages 60-63 enhanced catch-up for 2025).
+SIMPLE IRA works for businesses wanting employee participation at lower cost, employee deferrals up to $16,500 (2025) plus employer match of up to 3%.
 If you have employees, a SEP-IRA is simpler but requires the same contribution percentage for everyone, making it expensive with field crews.
 A traditional 401(k) with safe harbor provisions suits established businesses with employees.
-For high-earning owners over 50, defined benefit plans can shelter $250,000-$350,000+ annually.
-For S-Corp owners, contributions are based on W-2 wages, so salary level directly affects contribution capacity.
-A Solo 401(k) reaches maximum contributions with a salary around $188,000, while a SEP-IRA needs $280,000.
+For high-earning owners over 50, defined benefit plans can shelter up to the IRS maximum annual benefit of $280,000 (2025) or $290,000 (2026), with annual contributions exceeding $300,000+.
+For S-Corp owners, contributions are based on W-2 wages: a Solo 401(k) reaches maximum contributions at approximately $188,000 salary, while a SEP-IRA needs $280,000.

 What happens if I get a NJ misclassification audit?